 Arts at the Airport is a 501(c)(3) nonprofit organization that is supported largely by the MNAA and through grants from the Metro Nashville Arts Commission and the Tennessee Arts Commission.

-The Arts at the Airport program is housed within the Community Affairs and Customer Service department of the MNAA.
-It is coordinated by a curator, administered by an Arts at the Airport specialist, and is governed by a 15-member Board of Directors.
+The Arts at the Airport program is housed within the Community Affairs department of the MNAA.
+It is overseen by a Curator, administered by an Airport Entertainment Coordinator, and governed by a 15-member Board of Directors.

 The award-winning Arts at the Airport program selects and presents works by local, regional, and national artists for the enjoyment and enrichment of Nashville International Airport's passengers and visitors.

 In addition, the Metropolitan Nashville Airport Authority offices house a large collection of original works.
 The collection includes 239 pieces in various styles and media, including painting, sculpture, photography, printmaking and mixed media on paper.
 The collection was created to spotlight contemporary Tennessee artists, including some of the state's most acclaimed creators.